chungkwong/mathocr-myscript/README.md

-# Offline handwritten mathematical expression regnition via stroke extraction
+# Offline handwritten mathematical expression recognition via stroke extraction

 The repository provide a proof-of-concept stroke extractor that can extract strokes from clean bitmap images.
 The stroke extractor can be used to recognize offline handwritten